thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 This looks all fine and dandy on the face of it.
 Look!
 I even put a uniqueness validation on `Item.name`.
 What could possibly go wrong ?
 This is *textbook*.
 I bet even the scaffold generator would make something that looked a lot like that (it does).
-Well, there's a reasonable chance that mysql will throw ActiveRecord::RecordNotUnique in your face.
+Well, there's a reasonable chance that mysql will throw ActiveRecord::RecordNotUnique (or many others - how woudja like an InvalidForeignKey ?) in your face.
 The problem arises because *time elapses* between the validation and the save.
 Someone could squeak a record in there that has the same 'name' as your record and then you try to save and **BOOM**.
 Now, old-school developers like me hate the idea of CHECKING and then SAVING.
 We just used to setup the database with constraints to handle these sort of validations and wait for it to throw an exception.
 It was atomic and efficient.
 But I guess that just ain't cool anymore.